-Kampala International University (KIU) has launched a digital library aimed at improving the ranking of the university and to attract more funding.
+KAMPALA - Kampala International University (KIU) has launched a digital library aimed at improving the ranking of the university and to attract more funding.

-According to Mpezamihigo, the integrated repository will deliver quality education after the regulator National Council of Higher Education (NCHE) has given a green light.
+Mpezamihigo noted that the integrated repository will deliver quality education after the regulator National Council of Higher Education (NCHE) has given a green light.

 She noted that open access for scholarly work is free so that other researchers can access the information.